Taapeli/isotammi-addons/source/SuperTool/README.md

 ## Saving the query as a script file

 You can save the query in a file with the "Save" button and load it from a file with the "Load" button.
 The file is a text file in a JSON (Javascript Object Notation) format.
 With this you can save useful queries and also distribute them to other Gramps users.
-These file are also called script files.
+These files are also called script files.

 ## Saving the query as a custom filter